July 31- Aug 2, 2026 | Rocky Mount, NC

 What riders will experience:

-An immersive kickoff on the land, exploring history, textiles, and purpose woven together.
+Meet founder and organizers at the finish line, exploring history, textiles, and their purpose woven together.

 Why this land matters: